AMSAT-NA/PacSatFSKBoard/NOTES.md

 * The board draws a lot more power than it should.
 Something in the power section got messed up, it appears.

+* The PA power input inductor (L37) has *NOT* been changed to 100nH.
+  The PA on this board appears to not be working, anyway, probably destroyed with the lack of DC blocking on the RF input.

 ## Board 8 - 3rd board I worked on

 * Applied all the board bring up changes.